A note on degenerations of del Pezzo surfaces: Preliminaries

 \begin{mdefinition}{\bf Del Pezzo surfaces with \T-singularities.} \begin{stheorem}{\bf Proposition \cite{Hacking-Prokhorov-2010}.} Let $X$ be a projective surface with \T-singularities such that $-K_X$ is nef and big.
 Then

 \end{stheorem} \begin{stheorem}{\bf Corollary.} Let $X$ be a projective surface with \T-singularities such that $-K_X$ is nef and big.
 Then

 \end{stheorem} \end{mdefinition}

 \begin{mdefinition}{\bf Divisorial adjunction \cite[ch.
 16]{Utah}.} Let $X$ be a normal variety and $S\subset X$ a reduced subscheme of pure codimension one.
-Assume that $K_X+S$ is lc in codimension two.
-Then there exists naturally defined an effective $\QQ$-Weil divisor $\Diff_S(0)$, called the \emph{different}, such that
+Assume that the pair $(X,S)$ is lc (log canonical \cite[2.10]{Utah}) in codimension two.
+Then there exists a naturally defined effective $\QQ$-Weil divisor $\Diff_S(0)$, called the \emph{different}, such that

 Now let $B$ be a $\QQ$-divisor, which is $\QQ$-Cartier in codimension two.
 Then the different for $K_X+S+B$ is defined by the formula